buckleyc/WifiPhisher/README.md

 - **Evil Twin Attack**:
 Creates a rogue access point (AP) mimicking the target network, tricking clients into connecting to it.

+- **Captive Portal**:
+Victims will be automatically redirected to the Captive Portal page upon connecting to the fake access point.

 - **Advanced deauthentication technique**:
 Supports new adavanced technique for wifi 6 deauthentication like negative tx power constraint, EAPOL-logoff, EAP-Failure, Malformed Handshare message 1, Invalid PMKID, EAPOL Rounds and EAPOL start spamming.